 The pilot mill is 1.414 m in diameter and 1.22 m in length.
 It is a grate-discharge mill, equipped with 12 rubber lifters of square size 0.1 m and a face angle of 45 degrees.
 Steel balls with a diameter ranging between 10-30 mm and a density of 7800 kg/m3 were used in the experiments.
-The test material, a hematite pellet feed with d50 around 35 μ m and a solids density of 5200 kg/m3, was chosen to get stable grinding conditions with respect to feed size variations.
+The test material, a hematite pellet feed with d{50} around 35μm and a solids density of 5200 kg/m3, was chosen to get stable grinding conditions with respect to feed size variations.
 Feed rate was kept constant at approx. 1.5 tonne/h.
 Four experiments were run with the mill speed at 73% and 78% of critical speed (n_c) for two levels of mill filling (J = 25% and 35% by volume).
 The embedded strain gauge sensor measured the load position (toe and shoulder) using the CCM algorithm, proprietary of Metso Minerals.

-3 Modelling
+3 MODELLING

-The model of the mill is a combined model consisting of a charge modelled with DEM and the mill structure modelled with FEM.
+The structure of the mill is modelled with FEM.
 The mill structure consists of rubber lifter and liners made of rubber and a mantel made of solid steel.
 Here the rubber is modelled as a hyper-elastic material and the mill mantel is modelled as a rigid material.
 The ball charge is modelled with DEM.